 The bird in Celtic symbolism is also associated with the underworld which can be seen by common bird tattoos of crows, ravens, and vultures that are worn by criminals who were often sent into exile or death.
 The bird was used as a form of punishment where they would tattoo these symbols onto their skin to show what they had done wrong.

-The bird is also a bird symbol for the Celtic god Lugh who was seen as a protector against evil and darkness which can be represented through many bird tattoos of ravens, doves, owls etc. The Celts saw birds as messengers from other worlds that were often associated with omens both good and bad.
+The bird is also a bird symbol for the Celtic god Lugh who was seen as a protector against evil and darkness which can be represented through many bird tattoos of ravens, doves, owls, etc. The Celts saw birds as messengers from other worlds that were often associated with omens both good and bad.

 The symbolism of birds in religion is living proof that these creatures are so much more than hollow bones and feathers.
-They represent hope, strength, unity, love – all the best parts about being human.
+They represent hope, strength, unity, and love – all the best parts of being human.
 Even throughout history, people have recognized this importance through biblical references to them as a symbol for everything from good luck to bad omens.